last updated: 12/01/19

 The simpler way is to use my reduced software (Downloads).
 Here we need:

 Sketch > Include Library > Manage Libraries....
-Use the filter function to find the library and install it.
+Use the filter function to find the libraries and install them.

 Compile and program your Wemos :).